-45 Third-party funding

-Is third-party funding allowed in your jurisdiction?
+45 Third-party funding Is third-party funding allowed in your jurisdiction?

-Third-party funding is not yet common in Japanese litigation practice, and no developed discussion exists in Japan regarding the permissibility of third-party funding.
-If a third party who funds the costs of a claim is not an attorney or a legal professional corporation, and its activities also include acting as an intermediary between attorneys and clients (ie, referring cases to attorneys to obtain compensation for his or her business activities), that third party may be subject to criminal punishment.
-Further, creating a trust for the primary purpose of having another person litigate a matter is prohibited.
+Third-party funding is not yet common in Japanese litigation practice.
+No equivalent of the common law concepts of maintenance, champerty and barratry, which had prevented third-party funding, exist in Japan.
+No direct provision to prohibit third party funding in Japan exists.
+Therefore, depending on the scheme designed for the third-party funding, it may be permissible.
+For example, if a third party who funds the costs of a claim is not an attorney or a legal professional corporation, and its activities also include engaging in the business of providing legal services, or acting as an intermediary between attorneys and clients (ie, referring cases to attorneys to obtain compensation for his or her business activities), that third party may be subject to criminal punishment.
+In particular, the extent to which the third-party funder controls the case would be important in this respect.
+Furthermore, if the scheme involves the third-party funder engaging in the business of others by assignment and enforcing such rights through litigation, it would also be subject to criminal punishment.
+Additionally, if the scheme involves of having another person litigate a matter, it would be prohibited.
+A third-party funder did start funding Japanese domestic litigations recently, but new legislation is desirable to prescribe exactly to what extent third-party funding is permissible in Japan.

-46 Fee scales

-Are there fee scales lawyers must follow?
+46 Fee scales Are there fee scales lawyers must follow?
 Are there upper or lower limits for fees charged by lawyers in your jurisdiction?

-There used to be fee scales which lawyers referred to in discussing fees with clients until 2004.
+There used to be fee scales that lawyers referred to in discussing fees with clients until 2004.
 It was not a mandatory fee scale even before 2004, but it was officially abolished owing to concerns about impermissible cartel activity by lawyers under the Japanese antimonopoly law.
 However, lawyers frequently refer to the abolished scale even now, to discuss fee arrangements with potential clients.
 No upper or lower limits for fees exist, but overly large remuneration will be deemed unethical and will be subject to discipline by the bar.